oleksanderShevchuk/Speller/README.md

 # Speller
-The task from the CS50 course
+The task from the CS50 course.
-Upgraded to C# language
+Upgraded to C# language.
-Speller based on hash table and prefix tree
+Speller based on hash table and prefix tree.